Esophageal manometry is a test to measure how well the esophagus is working.

 Before the procedure, you receive numbing medicine inside the nose.
 This helps make the insertion of the tube less uncomfortable.

 After the tube is in the stomach, the tube is pulled slowly back into your esophagus.
 At this time, you are asked to swallow.
 The pressure of the muscle contractions is measured along several sections of the tube.

 While the tube is in place, other studies of your esophagus may be done.
 The tube is removed after the tests are completed.
 The test takes about 1 hour.

 You should not have anything to eat or drink for 8 hours before the test.
 If you have the test in the morning, do not eat or drink after midnight.

 Tell your health care provider about all medicines you are taking.
-These include vitamins, herbs, and other over-the-counter medicines.
+These include vitamins, herbs, and other over-the-counter medicines and supplements.

 The esophagus is the tube that carries food from your mouth into the stomach.
 When you swallow, muscles in your esophagus squeeze (contract) to push food toward the stomach.
 Valves, or sphincters, inside the esophagus open to let food and liquid through.

 They then close to prevent food, fluids, and stomach acid from moving backward.
 The sphincter at the bottom of the esophagus is called the lower esophageal sphincter, or LES.